IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

       - The `selector` defines details of the `pods` that this `deployment` will manage.
 The `matchLabels` attribute with value `app: hello-openshift` means this `deployment` instance will search for and manage all pods whose labels contain `app: hello-openshift`.
     - The `replicas: 2`  field specifies the number of instances to run.
     - The `template` section describes information about how to run the container image and create the `pods`:
       - The `labels` section specifies what labels to add to the pods being to be created.
+Note that it matches the labels defined in the `selector`.
       - The `containers` section specifies where to fetch the container image and which ports to expose.
 For our example, the image to run is `openshift/hello-openshift`.

 1. Wait for both pods to be running: